dotnet/docs/docs/standard/base-types/type-conversion.md

 -   The <xref:System.IConvertible> interface, which defines conversions to each of the base .NET Framework data types.
 For more information, see [The IConvertible Interface](#the_iconvertible_interface) section.

 -   The <xref:System.Convert> class, which provides a set of methods that implement the methods in the <xref:System.IConvertible> interface.
-For more information, see the[The Convert Class](#Convert) section.
+For more information, see [The Convert Class](#Convert) section.

 -   The <xref:System.ComponentModel.TypeConverter> class, which is a base class that can be extended to support the conversion of a specified type to any other type.
 For more information, see [The TypeConverter Class](#the_typeconverter_class) section.